PrincetonUniversity/hpc_beginning_workshop/RC_example_jobs/cxx/multithreaded/README.md

 8
 ```

-See a list of [learning resources](https://researchcomputing.princeton.edu/education/external-online-resources/openmp) for OpenMP.

 ## Performance Tips

 The example code above is simple and for teaching purposes only.
 For a real world code, try turning on compiler optimizations and vectorization by adding the addition flags below.
 For Intel: